Norden bombsight: Postwar analysis

 Postwar analysis placed the overall accuracy of daylight precision attacks with the Norden at about the same level as radar bombing efforts.
 The 8th Air Force put 31.8% of its bombs within 1000 ft from an average altitude of 21000 ft, the 15th Air Force averaged 30.78% from 20500 ft, and the 20th Air Force against Japan averaged 31% from 16500 ft.

 Many factors have been put forth to explain the Norden's poor real-world performance.
 Over Europe, the cloud cover was a common explanation, although performance did not improve even in favorable conditions.
 Over Japan, bomber crews soon discovered strong winds at high altitudes, the so-called jet streams, but the Norden bombsight worked only for wind speeds with minimal wind shear.
 Additionally, the bombing altitude over Japan reached up to 30000 ft, but most of the testing had been done well below 20000 ft.
 This extra altitude compounded factors that could previously be ignored; the shape of and even the paint on the bomb changed its aerodynamic properties and, at that time, nobody knew how to calculate the trajectory of bombs that reached supersonic speeds during their fall.

 The RAF developed their own designs.
 Having moved to night bombing, where visual accuracy was difficult under even the best conditions, they introduced the much simpler Mark XIV bomb sight.
 This was designed not for accuracy above all, but ease of use in operational conditions.
 In testing in 1944, it was found to offer a CEP of 270 m, about what the Norden was offering at that time.
 This led to a debate within the RAF whether to use their own tachometric design, the Stabilized Automatic Bomb Sight, or use the Mk.
 XIV on future bombers.
 The Mk.
-XIV ultimately served into the 1960s while the SABS faded from service as the Lancaster and Lincoln bombers fitted with it were retired.
+XIV ultimately served into the 1960s while the SABS faded from service as the Lancaster and Lincoln bombers fitted with it were retired by the late 1940s.